Field mint

 This section has been translated automatically.

 Field mint is found in almost all climate zones.
-It is a perennial herbaceous plant that reaches a maximum height of 40 to 45 cm.
-The leaves are stalked, oval in shape and often hairy.
-Its purple flowers grow at the starting points of the leaves directly on the stem.
-Flowering time: June to October.
+It is a perennial, herbaceous plant that reaches a maximum height of 40 to 45 cm.
+Leaves are stalked, oval in shape and often hairy.
+Its purple flowers grow directly on the stem at the base of the leaves.
+Flowering time: July to August, fruit ripening September to October.

 Effects